ftresa93/BankProduct_Strategy/README.md

 ### Recommendations
 #### 1. Age Group:
-Tailor credit card features for the 35-45 and 25-34 age groups with rewards on bills, groceries, and electronics.
-For the 21-24 age group, offer benefits on entertainment and UPI compatibility.
+- Tailor credit card features for the 35-45 and 25-34 age groups with rewards on bills, groceries, and electronics.
+- For the 21-24 age group, offer benefits on entertainment such as discounts on movie tickets, streaming services, and event tickets.
+Ensure seamless integration with UPI for easy transactions, catering to the preference for UPI among younger customers.

 #### 2. City:
-Launch targeted marketing campaigns in Mumbai, Delhi NCR, and Bengaluru to attract high-income, high-spending customers.
-For Hyderabad and Chennai, offer conservative financial products with moderate rewards.
+- Launch targeted marketing campaigns in Mumbai, Delhi NCR, and Bengaluru to attract high-income, high-spending customers like lifestyle benefits such as access to airport lounges, discounts at premium restaurants, and exclusive event invitations.
+- For Hyderabad and Chennai, offer conservative financial products with moderate rewards.
+Such as low annual fees, and practical benefits like fuel surcharge waivers and cashback on utility payments.

 #### 3. Occupation:
-Develop premium credit cards for salaried IT employees and business owners, offering high rewards on technology and business-related expenses.
-For freelancers, offer flexible credit options with moderate rewards.
+- Develop premium credit cards for salaried IT employees and business owners, offering high rewards on technology and business-related expenses.
+Also, Include travel insurance, complimentary lounge access, and higher reward points on flight and hotel bookings.
+- For freelancers, offer flexible credit options with moderate rewards.
+Include benefits like no annual fees and lower interest rates.
+Provide discounts on services like co-working spaces, professional courses, and accounting software.

 #### 4. Gender:
-Develop customized reward programs for different spending categories to cater to both genders.
-Offer higher rewards on bills and groceries and specific benefits for electronics (men) and health and wellness (women).
+- Develop customized reward programs for different spending categories to cater to both genders.
+Offer higher rewards on electronics purchases and bill payments, as these are the top spending categories for men.
+Include features like sports event tickets, gadget insurance, and discounts on fitness equipment.
+- For Women, provide rewards and discounts on health and wellness products and services, such as gym memberships, health check-ups, and organic food.
+Offer cashback and reward points for purchases in fashion, beauty, and lifestyle stores.

 #### 5. Marital Status:
-Offer family-oriented credit card benefits for married customers, such as rewards on groceries, health and wellness, and bills.
-For single customers, emphasize rewards on electronics and entertainment.
+- Offer family-oriented credit card benefits for married customers, such as rewards on groceries, health and wellness, and bills.
+Include family benefits like add-on cards for family members, higher credit limits, and family health insurance.
+- For single customers, emphasize rewards on electronics and entertainment.
+Attractive offers for travel, dining, and experiences to cater to the lifestyle preferences of single customers.

+#### 6. Credit Card Features:
+- Ensure all credit cards are compatible with UPI for quick and easy transactions.
+- Provide contactless payment options for convenience and safety.
+- Integrate with popular mobile wallets for enhanced user experience and ease of use.
+- Develop a loyalty program where customers can earn points for every transaction, which can be redeemed for a variety of rewards, including cashback, gift vouchers, and travel perks.
+- Enhance card security with features like fraud alerts, zero liability protection, and card lock/unlock capabilities through mobile apps.
+- Offer 24/7 customer support through multiple channels, including phone, chat, and email, to assist with any queries or issues.

 ### References

 1. [Code Basics](https://codebasics.io/challenge/codebasics-resume-project-challenge)